AndrejaCH/Credit_Risk_Analysis/README.md

 From the results section above we can see how different ML models work on the same data.
 I would like to start the interpretation of the results with a brief explanation of the outcomes.

 :round_pushpin: **Accuracy score**  tells us what percentage of predictions the model gets it right.
-However, it is not enough just to see that results, especially with unbalanced data.
+However, it is not enough just to see that results, especially with unbalanced data. *Equation: accuracy score = number of correct prediction / total number of predictions*

 :round_pushpin: **Precision** is the measure of how reliable a positive classification is.
-A low precision is indicative of a large number of false positives.
+A low precision is indicative of a large number of false positives. *Equation: Precision = TP/(TP + FP)*

 :round_pushpin: **Recall** is the ability of the classifier to find all the positive samples.
-A low recall is indicative of a large number of false negatives.
+A low recall is indicative of a large number of false negatives. *Equation: Recall = TP/(TP + FN)*

-:round_pushpin: **F1 Score** is a weighted average of the true positive rate (recall) and precision, where the best score is 1.0 and the worst is 0.0 (3).
+:round_pushpin: **F1 Score** is a weighted average of the true positive rate (recall) and precision, where the best score is 1.0 and the worst is 0.0 (3). *Equation: F1 score = 2(Precision * Sensitivity)/(Precision + Sensitivity)*

 ### Results summary